-The Company's ELA with PCSO shall end by July 31, 2019.
-However, as of January 2019, PCSO has not yet issued its Terms of Reference for the bidding of its nationwide online lottery system (NOLS).
-PCSO's bidding process for its NOLS in 2017 was aborted via a temporary restraining order (TRO) from Philippine Gaming

-Management Corporation (PGMC) in July 2017.
-This means that the Company will have to continue to operate under the current ELA terms beyond July 2019 for at least another year, when PCSO is able to hold its bidding, award the new ELA contract and undertake a lottery system transition to the new service provider.
-Should the PCSO bidding for NOLS be held in 2019, the Company is well positioned to be a front runner in said bidding.
+POSC's ELA with PCSO ended by July 31, 2018, however, PCSO is still unable to hold its bidding process for an online lottery provider as of January 2019 after it was aborted in July 2017 via a TRO from Philippine Gaming Management Corporation (PGMC).
+This means that the Company will have to continue operating under the current ELA terms beyond July 2018 for at least another year, when PCSO is able to hold its bidding, award the new ELA contract and undertake a lottery system transition prior to turnover to the new service provider.
+Should the PCSO bidding for online lottery system be held, the Company is ready to join said bidding.